String Formatting Cookbook

 The format()

-function offers additional features and capabilities, here are a few useful tips and tricks to format strings in Python:
+function offers some capabilities where it can the formatting tool to use.
+Here are a couple of examples of tips and tricks to format strings in Python:

 Reuse same variable multiple times